brunomcebola/brunomcebola/README.md

 </div>

-### Hey there 👋
+<h3>Hey there 👋</h3>

-I'm Bruno, an Electrical and Computer Engineering Master's student specializing in Control, Robotics, and AI at IST in Lisbon.
+<h2>I'm Bruno, an Electrical and Computer Engineering Master's student specializing in Control, Robotics, and AI at IST in Lisbon.</h2>

 ### 🚀💻 Skills: